Frédéric Émile d'Erlanger: Career

 Baron d'Erlanger was one of the leading bankers of Paris, the dominant financial center of continental Europe in the second half of the 19th Century.
 He invented high-risk bonds, especially for developing countries.
 Towards the end of the 1850s, Erlanger was able to terminate a banking crisis in Sweden with his bonds; since he became banker of Scandinavian governments.
 In 1862 Erlanger & Sons issued the first Egyptian government bond, together with the Frankfurt bank Sulzbach brothers, namely Siegmund Sulzbach de (1813–1876) and Rudolf Sulzbach de (1827–1904), with whom he also worked together on railroad bonds.
 He invested in railroads and mines in Africa, North America, South America, and Europe, as well as Russian and Tunisian government bonds and Southern cotton during the American Civil War.
 Other than most German and European banks he bet on the southern states during the American Civil War.
 In the late 1870s Erlanger invested in the British enterprise Alabama Great Southern Railway Company Limited which funded the takeover of Alabama Great Southern Railway and Cincinnati, New Orleans and Texas Pacific Railway (CNO&TP).
-This railroad net, also known as „Erlanger System“, consisted of over 1,100 miles.
+This railroad net, also known as the "Erlanger System", consisted of over 1,100 miles.
 He also financed the Swiss Simplon Tunnels between the Valais and Aosta Valley, then the largest railway tunnel in Europe.
 In 1884 Erlanger accompanied the IPO of the Imperial Royal Austrian State Railways.
 In 1870 he saved the House of Thurn und Taxis after the crash of Belgian speculator André Langrand-Dumonceau.

 Along with Paul Julius Reuter (1816–1899), the founder of Reuters news agency, his bank, Erlanger Ltd., funded the construction of a French transatlantic telegraph cable in 1869.
 His wife, Mathilde, Baroness d'Erlanger, sent the historic first message.
 In 1889, during an inspection tour of their American railroad investments, the couple created the d'Erlanger Grant for start-up capital to build a hospital in Chattanooga, Tennessee.
 It is known today as the Erlanger Health System.
 Erlanger, Kentucky was named to honor the d'Erlangers' financial contributions.

 In 1904 however, the Erlangers sold their Frankfurt branch to Dresdner Bank and concentrated on their French and British branches.
 The main reason may have been the earlier deaths of Ludwig Gottlieb Friedrich von Erlanger (1836–1898), Viktor Alexander von Erlanger (1840–1896) and Carlo von Erlanger (1872–1904).
 Yet competition by big trading banks may have contributed, just as relocation of banks to Berlin and stricter stock exchange legislation.